cardstack/project-template/README.md

-# Basic Project Template
+# Basic Project Template - deprecated

-This repository contains the fundemental componenets of a basic Cardstack project.
-It only has an example card called 'welcome-message'.
-We are using this Github repo as the start point of a new Cardstack project.
+This project is deprecated.
+It only applied to ~0.14 versions of Cardstack, and things are much easier now!
+To build a Cardstack project, please see the latest docs at [https://docs.cardstack.com](https://docs.cardstack.com)

 In order to access tutorials, please follow this link: https://docs.cardstack.com/release/